-The statement of activities reports all changes in net assets, including changes in net assets without donor restrictions from operating and non-operating activities.
+The statements of activities report all changes in net assets, including changes in net assets without donor restrictions from operating and nonoperating activities.
 Operating revenues consist of those items attributable to the Organization's ongoing purpose.
-Non-operating activities are limited to resources that generate returns from investments and other activities considered to be of a more unusual or nonrecurring nature.
+Nonoperating activities are limited to resources that generate returns from investments and other activities considered to be of a more unusual or nonrecurring nature.